mptt.utils module contains the following functions for working

 It creates an iterable which yields model instances representing a drilldown tree for a given node.

-A drilldown tree consists of a node’s ancestors, itself and its immediate children, all in tree order.
+A drilldown tree consists of a node’s ancestors, itself and its immediate children or all descendants, all in tree order.

 Optional arguments may be given to specify details of a relationship between the given node’s class and another model class, for the purpose of adding related item counts to the node’s children.